-Class A Shares are reserved exclusively for investors acting as financial intermediaries in certain Asian countries and Latin America, who have been approved by the Management Company.
+Class A Shares are reserved exclusively for investors acting as financial intermediaries in certain markets, who have been approved by the Management Company.
 Class A Shares are subject to the taxe d'abonnement rate of 0.05%.
 Part of the investment management fee is paid to the relevant intermediary holding these Share Classes to compensate them for shareholder services provided to underlying beneficial owners of these Shares.